 - confidential letters and statements of recommendation

 alumni records which maintain information after the student stopped attending the University and do not contain information about the person as a student

-A student wishing to exercise their right to inspect and review their education records must submit to the registrar, vice president for academic affairs, vice president for student affairs, financial aid director or other appropriate official, a written request that identifies the education record(s) the student wishes to inspect.
+A student wishing to exercise their right to inspect and review their education records must submit to the registrar, the Provost, vice president for student affairs, financial aid director or other appropriate official, a written request that identifies the education record(s) the student wishes to inspect.
 The University official will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If a student does not live within reasonable commuting distance from the university and wishes to inspect their records, please provide this information with your request and the University official will make arrangements to provide copies of the education record(s) by mail.
 The student may be charged a fee for producing copies of the education record(s).

 If the records are not maintained by the University official, to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.

 (2) The right to request the amendment of the student’s education records that the student believes may be inaccurate, misleading, or otherwise in violation of the student’s privacy rights under FERPA.

 A student who wishes to ask the University to amend a record should write the University official responsible for the record, clearly identify the part of the record the student wants changed, and specify why it should be changed.

 If the university decides not to amend the record as requested, the University will notify the student in writing of the decision and the student’s right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right of the hearing.

 (3) The right to provide written consent before the University discloses personally identifiable information from the student’s education records, except to the extent that FERPA authorizes disclosure of directory information without consent.